MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 **Curbed Resonance**

 : 30 second debuff.
 Unable to pick up any relics.
 Inflicted on any player when they drop a relic.

+## Challenge: Defenses Down
+To be written.
+Not currently available in-game until Tuesday, April 5th, 2022.

 ## Rewards
 One of the following: